hashicorp/terraform/website/docs/configuration/interpolation.html.md

   * `bcrypt(password, cost)` - Returns the Blowfish encrypted hash of the string at the given cost.
 A default `cost` of 10 will be used if not provided.

+  * `camelcase(string)` - Returns a camel cased string based on a kabob cased or snake cased string.

   * `ceil(float)` - Returns the least integer value greater than or equal to the argument.